aryankrsaw01-hub/profileWebsite/README.md

 # profileWebsite
 This is the first profile website by using HTML, CSS, and JavaScript.
 In the website have two major animation ONE is ( auto text writing and removing) and OTHER is hamburger menu for small device like tablet and smart phone.
-We made the website for compatible or responsive for all size of device.